silx-kit/silx/doc/source/Tutorials/fit.rst

 At the end of the process we are left with something that resembles a spectrum in which the peaks have been "stripped".

-The following example illustrates the effect of strip background removal:
+The following example illustrates the strip background removal process:

 .. code-block:: python